ReoLanguage/Reo/docs/tutorial.rst

 A put or get operation blocks until either it succeeds, or its specified time-out expires.
 A put or get operation with no time-out blocks for ever, or until it succeeds.

-To define a component in Reo, we refer to Java source code and/or define its behavior as a constraint automaton, or, define it as a composition of other components.
+To define a component in Reo, we refer to Java source code and/or define its behavior in a formal semantics, or, define it as a composition of other components.

 1. Reference to Java source code
 --------------------------------